Food

 Characteristic physicochemical properties of food ingredients or their changes during heating or cooling can be measured using various thermoanalytical techniques such as Differential Scanning Calorimetry (DSC), Thermogravimetric Analysis (TGA), and Simultaneous Thermal Analysis (STA).
 DSC identifies and determines the Glass Transition TemperatureThe glass transition is one of the most important properties of amorphous and semi-crystalline materials, e.g., inorganic glasses, amorphous metals, polymers, pharmaceuticals and food ingredients, etc., and describes the temperature region where the mechanical properties of the materials change from hard and brittle to more soft, deformable or rubbery.glass transition and/or Melting Temperatures and EnthalpiesThe enthalpy of fusion of a substance, also known as latent heat, is a measure of the energy input, typically heat, which is necessary to convert a substance from solid to liquid state.
 The melting point of a substance is the temperature at which it changes state from solid (crystalline) to liquid (isotropic melt).melting point of solid, semi-solid or liquid food components as well as the polymorphic behavior, for example, of fats.
 By means of TGA, the thermal and oxidative stability of substances as well as the composition (volatiles, residues from extraction, Ash ContentThe ash is a measure of the mineral oxide content on a weight basis.
 Thermogravimetric analysis (TGA) in an oxidative atmosphere is a well-proven method to determine the inorganic residue, commonly referred to ash, in organic materials such as polymers, rubbers, etc. Therefore, the TGA measurement will identify if a material is filled and calculates the total filler content.ash content, etc.) of foodstuff can be studied.

 Characterization of the rheological behavior of individual components and of final products goes far beyond flow curves and viscosity.
-Viscoelastic properties, yield StressStress is defined as a level of force applied on a sample with a well-defined cross section.
-(Stress = force/area).
-Samples having a circular or rectangular cross section can be compressed or stretched.
-Elastic materials like rubber can be stretched up to 5 to 10 times their original length.stress, gelation properties, and flow properties of liquids and semi-solids under relevant shear rates are examples of rheological application in the food field.
+Viscoelastic properties, Yield StressYield stress is defined as the stress below which no flow occurs; literally behaves like a weak solid at rest and a liquid when yielded.yield stress, gelation properties, and flow properties of liquids and semi-solids under relevant shear rates are examples of rheological application in the food field.
 You can even simulate the chewing process in the mouth by using the so-called mastication mode.
 The Kinexus rotational rheometer and the Rosand high-pressure capillary rheometer cover the broadest shear rate range available on the market, and are indispensable to the research, development and quality control of foods.

 Do you have any questions?